-In this section, we formulate the problem addressed in this article.
-We start with describing the sensor network model.
+In this section, we formulate the problem, starting with a description of the sensor network model.

-Sensor Network Model.
+Sensor network model.
 A sensor network consists of a large number of sensor nodes distributed randomly in a geographical region.
 Each sensor node has a unique identifier (ID).
 Each sensor node has a radio interface and can communicate directly with some of the sensor nodes around it.
 For brevity, we sometimes just use node to refer to a sensor node.
-The sensor network can be modeled as an undirected weighted graph G = (V, E), where V is the set of nodes, and E is the set of edges formed by pairs of nodes that can directly communicate with each other.
-The communication distance between any two nodes i and j is the number of hops d{ij} between the two nodes.
-The network has a data item, which is stored at a unique node called a server, and is updated at a certain update frequency.
+The sensor network can be modeled as an undirected weighted graph G = (V, E), where V is the set of nodes, and E is the set of weighted edges in the graph.
+Two network nodes that can communicate directly with each other are connected by an edge in the graph.
+The edge weight may represent a link metric such as loss rate, delay, or transmission power.
+We use d{ij} to denoted the weighted distance between any two nodes i and j in G. The network has a data item, which is stored at a unique node called a server, and is updated at a certain update frequency.
 Each sensor node could be a client node.
 A client node i requests the data item with an access frequency a_i .
-The cost of accessing a data item (access cost) by a node i from a node j (the server or a cache) is $a_i d{ij}$, where d{ij} is the number of hops from node i to node j.
+The cost of accessing a data item (access cost) by a node i from a node j (the server or a cache) is $a_i d{ij}$, where d{ij} is the weighted distance between nodes i and j.

 Problem.
-Informally, our article addresses the following cache placement problem in sensor networks.
+Informally, we address the following cache placement problem in sensor networks.
 Select a set of nodes to store copies of the data item such that the total access cost is minimized under a given update cost constraint.
 The total access cost is the sum of all individual access costs over all clients for accessing the data item from the nearest node (either a cache or the server) having a copy of the data item.
-The $update\ cost$ incurred in updating a set of caches M is modeled as the cost of the optimal Steiner tree [10] spanning the server and the set of caches.
-This problem is obviously NP-hard, as even the Steiner tree problem is known to be NP-hard [3].
-In this article, we look at the above problem in various stages - a tree topology, a graph topology with a simplified update cost model, a graph topology with the general update cost model - and present optimal, approximation, and heuristic-based algorithms respectively.
+The update cost incurred in updating a set of caches M is modeled as the cost of the optimal Steiner tree [13] spanning the server and the set of caches.
+This problem is obviously NP-hard, as even the Steiner tree problem is known to be NP-hard [4].
+We look at the problem in various stages-a tree topology, a graph topology with a simplified update cost model, a graph topology with a general update cost model-and present optimal, approximation, and heuristic-based algorithms respectively.

-More formally, given a sensor network graph G = (V, E), a server r with the data item, and an update cost Δ , select a set of cache nodes $M \subseteq V$ $(r \in M)$ to store the data item such that the total access cost is minimum, under the constraint that the total update cost $\mu(M)$ is less than a given constant Δ , where $\mu(M)$ is the cost of the minimum Steiner tree over the set of nodes M. Note that in the above definition all network nodes are considered as potential clients.
+More formally, given a sensor network graph G = (V, E), a server r with the data item, and an update cost Δ , select a set of cache nodes $M \subseteq V$ ($r \in M$) to store the data item such that the total access cost is minimum, under the constraint that the total update cost $\mu(M)$ is less than a given constant Δ , where $\mu(M)$ is the cost (i.e., weight) of the minimum weighted Steiner tree over the set of nodes M. We use the words cost and weight interchangeably.
+In the definition all network nodes are considered as potential clients.
 If some node i is not a client, the corresponding a_i would be zero.

-$$\tau(G, M) = \sum{i \in V} a_i \times min{j \in M} d{ij}$$
+$$\tau(G, M) = \sum{i \in V} a_i \times \min{j \in M} d{ij}$$